-Cisco College is approved by the Texas Veterans Commission as a college in which veterans may enroll for degree courses or for technical study.
-Educational assistance is available to all qualified veterans while attending college.
-Veterans should make application for benefits with Cisco College in advance of registration.
+Cisco College is approved by the Texas Veterans Commission as an institution in which veterans may enroll for degree courses or for technical study.
+Educational assistance is available to all covered individuals while attending college.
+Veterans should visit the Veterans Services Office to make application for benefits with Cisco College in advance of registration.
 A student who is receiving VA benefits must maintain satisfactory academic progress (SAP) to retain those benefits.
 A student who does not maintain the minimum SAP requirements shall be reported to the Veteran's Administration Regional Office (VARO) as making unsatisfactory progress.